greenboxal/doggohub/doc/workflow/project_features.md

 ## Wiki

-This is a separate system for documentation, built right into GitLab.
+This is a separate system for documentation, built right into DoggoHub.

-It is source controlled and is very convenient if you don't want to keep you documentation in your source code, but you do want to keep it in your GitLab project.
+It is source controlled and is very convenient if you don't want to keep you documentation in your source code, but you do want to keep it in your DoggoHub project.

 ## Snippets